briancappello/sqlalchemy-unchained/README.md

     parent = db.relationship('Parent', back_populates='children')
 ```

 This is the first bit that's really different from using stock SQLAlchemy.
-By default, models in SQLAlchemy Unchained automatically have their `__tablename__` configured, and include a primary key column `id` as well as the automatically-timestamped columns `created_at` and `updated_at`.
+By default, models in SQLAlchemy Unchained automatically have their `__tablename__` set to the snake_cased model class name, and include a primary key column `id` as well as the automatically-timestamped columns `created_at` and `updated_at`.

 This is customizable.
-For example, if you wanted to rename the columns on `Parent` and disable timestamping on `Child`:
+For example, if you wanted to rename the columns on `Parent`, and disable timestamping on `Child` and rename its table name to `children`:

 ```python
 # your_package/models.py